-Tonight during my class I felt present, fully present.
+Tonight while I was teaching my yoga class I was present, fully present.
 There is a rhythmic flow that you can step inside of when you leave the thinking mind and teach from that higher, connected place; a dance between teacher and students ensues and it can feel magical.
 The sequence, the words, the technical aspects of the class fall into the background–they are there but it is the energy of the class that buoys everyone, that leaves both students and teacher feeling light and whole.

 Unfortunately, there are also those classes that feel “off,” when you just can’t, for whatever reason, click in, find the beat.
 My voice, my words, my movements feel awkward and foreign to me and I struggle through the class like I was doing hard manual labor.

-This is the truth.
-These “off” classes are, thankfully, now rare.
-But when I began teaching they happened a lot, probably due to old, deep fears of being “seen” and “heard.”
+These “off” classes are, thankfully, more rare now but when I began teaching they happened a lot, probably due to old, deep fears of being “seen” and “heard.”

-I wondered if it was a good idea to share this on my blog since I teach yoga for a living, but we all have “off” classes/days and to share these truths reveals our humanity and connects us to others.
+I wondered if it was a good idea to share this on my blog since I teach yoga for a living, but we all have “off” classes or days and to share these truths reveals our humanity and connects us to others.
 I am learning to move on more quickly from the classes or experiences in life that don’t go as well as I would have liked, and to keep in mind that it is all practice.
-The more we practice our craft the stronger, the more experienced we become.
+The more I practice my craft the stronger and more experienced I become.

-So instead of failing … falling.
+So instead of failing … how about falling.
 Falling is a part of the practice.
-I say this to students when they’re in Tree Pose because it can be so frustrating to feel unbalanced, but our balance varies day to day; we will never not wobble and, sometimes, fall.
+I say this to students when they’re in Tree Pose because it can be so frustrating to feel unbalanced, but by the very nature of it one’s balance varies day to day, and there will always be some wobbling and, sometimes, falling.

 The question is, can you fall gracefully?
 That is an art, too.